mdrudi/Spoon-Knife/README.md

 After forking this repository, you can make some changes to the project, and submit [a Pull Request](https://github.com/octocat/Spoon-Knife/pulls) as practice.

 F or some more information on how to fork a repository, [check out our guide, "Forking Projects""](http://guides.github.com/overviews/forking/).
 Thanks! :sparkling_heart:

+* possible to perform one or more of the following computation
+	* average over spatial vertical dimension ,
+	* average over time ,
+	* average over spatial horizontal dimension